Tag: temple

 The US has chased after TV, space, the moon, computers, the internet, and you can probably add more to the list.
 Each of these things, for a time, became more important than the country itself.

-The church (and thus us) fell into this same trap.
-We had the “wars”, attractional, missional, Sunday School, , and even digital.
+The (and thus us) fell into this same trap.
+We had the worship “wars”, attractional, missional, Sunday School, discipleship, and even digital.
 Churches chased after these things.
-Could they the ?
+Could they serve the kingdom?
 Yes.
 Did they server the kingdom?
 Not always.
-Where this gets really messy is that some of these may have been beneficial for the kingdom for a time and place (and perhaps still), but at the same time, many churches have stuck to their models rather than their .
+Where this gets really messy is that some of these may have been beneficial for the kingdom for a time and place (and perhaps still), but at the same time, many churches have stuck to their models rather than their mission.

 Often this is where the church and its people can sidetrack.
 When we lose faith and only in wisdom (particularly worldly wisdom), we will often make decisions that we believe are correct (they certainly may be wise), and yet do not align with faith or trust in the will of God.